-Another area of interest is how VET educators are improving their digital pedagogical practices and how are they using digital resources for their continuous professional development.
+This second question aims to determine how VET educators are improving their digital pedagogical practices and how are they using digital resources for their continuous professional development.

-The research showed that VET educators tend to implement a mixture of autonomous researching and assessing online as well as a more formal approach attending to conferences, seminars, and courses.
-In general, participants get their information from official sources, such as websites of the ministries, academic articles, and conferences.
-Other secondary sources of information can be found on social media: YouTube, Facebook, and LinkedIn.
+The answers of the interviewed educators show that they implement a mixture of autonomous researching and assessing online as well as a more formal approach of attending to conference, seminars, and courses.
+In general, participants get their information from official sources, such as websites of the ministries, academic articles, conferences.
+Other secondary sources of information can be found on social media: YouTube, Facebook, LinkedIn.

-One issue to point out is that most VET teachers and trainers do not report collaboration and exchange of experiences with other educators as a way of developing reflective practice, or they report it as a secondary method.
+One issue to point out is that most participants do not report collaboration and exchange of experiences with other educators as a way of developing reflective practice, or they report it as a secondary method.
 This could be an indicator of a lack of digital channels or online opportunities to help educators exchange knowledge and work together to improve their educational practice, and therefore a lack of these competences on the part of teachers.